2008 New York Giants season: Week 2: at St. Louis Rams

 Coming off their divisional home win over the Redskins, the Giants flew to the Edward Jones Dome for a Week 2 duel with the St. Louis Rams.
-In the first quarter, the G-Men drew first blood with QB Eli Manning completing a 33-yard TD pass to WR Plaxico Burress.
+In the first quarter, the Giants drew first blood with quarterback Eli Manning completing a 33-yard touchdown pass to wide receiver Plaxico Burress.
 In the second quarter, the teams traded 2 field goals, and the Giants led 13–7 at halftime.

-In the third quarter, New York increased its lead with Manning completing a 10-yard TD pass to WR Amani Toomer.
-In the fourth quarter, the Rams tried to rally as QB Marc Bulger completed a 45-yard TD pass to WR Torry Holt.
-Afterwards, the Big Blue pulled away with Manning's 18-yard TD pass to RB Ahmad Bradshaw, DE Justin Tuck's 41-yard interception return for a touchdown, and Bradshaw's 31-yard TD run.
+In the third quarter, New York increased its lead with Manning completing a 10-yard touchdown pass to wide receiver Amani Toomer.
+In the fourth quarter, the Rams tried to rally as quarterback Marc Bulger completed a 45-yard touchdown pass to wide receiver Torry Holt.
+Afterwards, the Giants pulled away with Manning's 18-yard touchdown pass to running back Ahmad Bradshaw, defensive end Justin Tuck's 41-yard interception return for a touchdown, and Bradshaw's 31-yard touchdown run.

 With the win, not only did the Giants improve to 2–0, but they also picked up their 12th consecutive road win.